-Think about it.
-Someone who is going to close as a customer in the next few days is going to be looking at your site in a very different way to someone who has just found it via organic search."
+"Think about it.
+Someone who's going to close as a customer in the next few days is going to be looking at your site in a very different way to someone who's just found it via organic search."

-By using context to create content tailored to those varying needs, you can really boost your conversion rates and stop losing visitors who feel overwhelmed by a wealth of technical information on their first visit.
+By using context to create content tailored to those varying needs, you can boost your conversion rates and stop losing visitors who feel overwhelmed by a wealth of technical information on their first visit.

+That all may seem a little easier said than done.
 How can you actually start using context in your marketing to really speak to your buyers?

-How to put together a contextual marketing plan.
+How to put together a contextual marketing plan

-Who are you targeting?
+1. Who are you targeting?